lefosg/my-malloc-free/README.md

 # My malloc/free

-## Hybrid mmap/sbrk version
+## Hybrid mmap/sbrk w/ first fit implementation

+### Description

-Same codebase a the main branch aka implicit free list.
+Same codebase as the main branch aka implicit free list.
 In this branch we implement a hybrid version which uses `sbrk` and `mmap` functions.

 Function `allocate(size)` is called.